crashdaddy/covidTracker/README.md

 ADDED: got rid of the three functions that were basically doing the same thing and combined them into one dynamic function

+ADDED: Watchlist capability
+     --- uses localStorage to hold preferences for areas to watch, then displays those areas above all the rest of the data
+     --- activated by clicking the star icon next to each row of information